sdc-china/IDA-doc/_posts/2018-01-15-tutorial-run-record-and-replay-a-test-case.md

 To run a test case:

-Click **Run** button on the right of case name.
+ 1. Click **Run** button on the right of case name.

-* Click **report** button to see detail report including process execution flow.
+ 2. Click **report** button to see detail report including process execution flow.

-* Check every case step result status with "PASSED" or "FAILED" in case step list table.
+ 3. Check every case step result status with "PASSED" or "FAILED" in case step list table.

-* Click the **screenshot** icon link to see the capture screenshot.
+ 4. Click the **Screenshots** icon link to see the captured screenshot.

 ![][tutorial_running_result]